fmalina/revisions-blocl/activism/austerity.md

 This book has examined the case for austerity as both a sensible economic policy and as a coherent set of economic ideas, and it has found austerity to be lacking in both respects.
-Austerity doesn’t work.
+Austerity doesn't work.
 Period.

 It has instead brought us class politics, riots, political instability, more rather than less debt, assassinations, and war.
 It has never once “done what it